-As Dr. Trent walked down the seemingly endless hallway filled with messy student made posters advertising clubs and bake-sales, I couldn’t help but glance down at my tattered sneakers and slightly faded corduroys.
+As Dr. Trent walked down the seemingly endless hallway filled with messy student-made posters advertising clubs and bake-sales, I couldn’t help but glance down at my tattered sneakers and slightly faded corduroys.
 I had gotten used to going to school in secondhand clothes from the thrift store down the street from the shelter, back in Toronto.
-All the clothing there looked like they were from nineteen ninety.
+All the clothing there looked like they were from 1990.
 You know, striped turtlenecks, corduroy pants, and varsity jackets.

-Anyway, to explain my story, my mom and her siblings decided that she should take their inherited house which used to belong to my great Uncle Garrison.
+Anyway, to explain my story, my mom and her siblings decided that she should take the house she inherited from her Great Uncle Garrison.
 No one had lived in the house for 15 years before we moved in.

-The house is super large with six bedrooms and three bathrooms.
-The building is in a rather rundown condition though.
-The front steps are bashed and broken and all the doors creak when you opened them.
-Also, because the house is so old, it has really dim lights.
-We had already blown several fuses trying to run the toaster and the microwave at the same time.
-The house, overall, is kinda creepy.
+The rundown house was large with six bedrooms and three bathrooms.
+The front steps were bashed and broken and all the doors creaked when you opened them.
+Also, because the house was so old, it had really dim lights.
+We already blew several fuses trying to run the toaster and the microwave at the same time.
+Overall, the house was kinda creepy.
 Anyway, my mom moved my siblings and me to Engleheart and Mom got a job as a receptionist at Englehart District Hospital.
-Like I said, today’s my first day at Englehart Middle School.
+Like I said, today was my first day at Englehart Middle School.

 The classroom that Dr. Trent walked into was like every other classroom I had ever been in.
 Gray painted walls with tall windows and a chalky gray tiled floor, covered in shoe marks and dirt.
 Posters displaying photosynthesis and plant vs. animal cells were hung up on the wall across from the large windows.
 In the back of the classroom were black lab benches.
 The student desks stood in neat rows in the middle of the classroom.
 They were the average middle school desks; gray, with the right arm attached to the back of the chair.
 Almost all of them were occupied by a pair of eyes staring at me.
 At the front of the room, adjacent to the whiteboard, was the teacher’s desk with a tall dark haired woman sitting behind it.
 I supposed she was Mrs. Madaki.
 She looked up when I walked in.
 Dr. Trent stood behind me, with her hand on my shoulder.